Please note that Tapas no longer supports Internet Explorer.

 “But why are they not letting anyone in?
 I’m gonna be late for my shift!”

-I cracked the metal door open to look.
-My eyes have not met anyone else’s and I breathed relief.
-However, this was expected.
+I cracked the metal lid open to look.
+My eyes have not met anyone else’s.
+Just as expected.
 Even knowing the access shaft was somewhere around here, it would have taken some effort to find.
-This door was a part of another structure, and even then – hidden by the edible jungle.
+This manhole was out of the way, and even then – hidden by the edible jungle.

-I shut it behind me, inverted my jacked and laboriously slunk out into open.
+With jacked inverted, I emerged into the path with laboured steps.
+Nearly limping.
 A pair of eagle-eyed soldiers watched this overgrown boulevard, but their gazes didn’t even linger on my crooked elderly visage.

-A group of civilians sat on the bench and enjoyed their extended lunch.
+Another group sat on the bench and enjoyed their extended lunch.

 “Who do you think was that kid?”